ajeetgill/TCP-Socket-to-HTTP-server/ReadMe.md

 > 2023F CS-3420-01-Assignment 2
 > HTTP Server Development

-The original question was part of an assignment provided by [UPEI : Professor : Yingwei Wang](http://www.csit.upei.ca/~ywang/).
+The theory covered in this project is by [Jim Kurose (Youtube)](https://www.youtube.com/@JimKurose).
 I've changed it extensively and built on top of it.
 The original assignemt was just a simple http-get-server, but I messed around a bit, to see if I can make POST server and kept adding different capabilities.